 - Across from Doors

 Depending on your layout, you should avoid installing sensors across from doors.
-Remember that these sensors cannot see through obstacles; if you install them across from your doorways you will be limiting its scope.
+Remember that these motion sensors cannot see through obstacles; if you install them across from your doorways you will be limiting its scope.